TobiOlajumoke/DevOps-Projects/12.Ansible_Refactoring_and_static_assignment/README.md

 - Create a new Freestyle project (you have done it in Project 9) and name it save_artifacts.

 - This project will be triggered by completion of your existing ansible project.
 Configure it accordingly:

+Note: You can configure number of builds to keep in order to save space on the server, for example, you might want to keep only last 2 or 5 build results.
+You can also make this change to your ansible job.
+The main idea of save_artifacts project is to save artifacts into /home/ubuntu/ansible-config-artifact directory.
+To achieve this, create a Build step and choose Copy artifacts from other project, specify ansible as a source project and /home/ubuntu/ansible-config-artifact as a target directory.